typicode/hotel/README.md

 Now, you can access, start and stop your servers from [localhost:2000](http://localhost:2000).

 As a shortcut, you can also directly go to [localhost:2000/project-name]().

-For instance:
+Based on the above example, you get access to:

 ```bash
 # http://localhost:2000/one